mhayashi1120/Emacs-gauche-macros/README.md

 Import [Gauche](https://practical-scheme.net/gauche/) macros to elisp with changing some conventions.
 Just import :heartbeat: macros.

 - Desired to never conflict with GNU Emacs core routines.
 - Short name symbol is using now, so maybe conflict to other package function.
+(Never upload to elpa)

 ## Macro